morgan-turner/fitness-tracker-project/README.md

 Additionally, some of the provided data, such as the weight log files, are unusable for analysis due to user inconsistency.
 Out of 33 users, only 2 were consistent in manually adding their daily weight to the app throughout the 30 day sampling period, so unfortunately this analysis will be unable to provide insights on how fitness tracker wearers may be using their devices for weight loss.

 <h3>Data Preparation</h3>
 For the most straightforward analysis, data was arranged according to granularity.
-Daily data (activity level, daily steps, sleep hours) was compiled together and hourly data was analyzed separately to assess chronotype trends across users.
+Daily data (activity level, daily steps, sleep hours) was compiled together and hourly data was analyzed separately to assess trends across users throughout the day.
 This analysis will focus on overall user habits over days and hours, rather than the more granular minute-by-minute observations recorded by the fitness device. <br><br>

 Data was inspected, organized, and cleaned in Microsoft Excel before being loaded into Tableau for visualization.
 Additional analysis was carried out with BigQuery SQL.